-Since his arrival to the club just over three years ago, Director of Golf Karl Cullen has overseen every element of the club improvements which have included the refurbishment of the Clubhouse, course verti-draining and sanding, new course signage and the addition of state-of-the-art buggies and electric trollies for members and visitors.
-The arrival of a new course rough mower and the maintenance and improvement of course aesthetics is now the focus for 2019, the final phase of what has been a long but thoroughly worthwhile investment.
+The investment programme has included the refurbishment of the Clubhouse, course verti-draining and sanding, new course signage and the addition of buggies and electric trollies for members and visitors.
+It has also seen the addition of a new course rough mower, surrounds mower, greens mower and machinery upgrades and the maintenance and improvement of course aesthetics.

 Editoral by Brian Keogh